 Look!
 We are snowboarding!
 Without kids!

-What Northstar has that none of the rest offer is a way to accomodate children under three years old.
+What Northstar has that none of the rest offer is a way to accommodate children under three years old.
 My friend Lisa, mother of three boys, said that by the time her youngest was two, she hadn’t skied at all for six years and was feeling a very strong “Mama needs a ski day” urge.
 While she and her husband enrolled her two older ones at the Northstar ski school, they placed their toddler in the mountain’s Minor’s Camp, a daycare facility for kids 2-6 where snacks, diapers, and naps (for kids who stay a full day) are all managed by the staff.
 (Bring a birth certificate or passport; you must prove your child has reached 24 months of age.)

 Care is available from 8.30 am to 4.30 pm, so parents can enjoy a full day of adult snow sports.
 A pager allows the care providers to contact parents on the mountain.